ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ### Dry Dock

-It's normal for a little wear and tear to occur when we are moving so quickly.
+It's normal for a little damage to occur when we are moving so quickly.
 Defects will accumulate.
 The Dry Dock is the process of halting feature development for a few weeks so that repairs can be made.

 ### Rota Fortunae